dtlewis290/squeakvm.org/README.md

 Commits are expected to originate from the upstream respository and are copied to git via git-svn.

 Note that the version naming of compiled unix VMs is derived from the SNV version file, which currently requires use of Subversion in the local repository.

+The squeakvm branch attempts to maiantain a linear history matching that of the upstream SVN repository.
+Merges and pull requests should happen in master.